arborchat/protocol/spec/Forest.md

 - **Signature Type**: an 8-bit unsigned integer representing a kind of cryptographic signature.
 Valid values are:
   - 1: OpenPGP binary signature
 - **Content Length**: an unsigned 16-bit integer representing how many bytes are in another field.
 - **Hash Descriptor**: A Hash Type followed by a Content Length.
 The Content Length specifies how many bytes the hash digest output should be.
-These two pieces of data fully specify the hash procedure needed to construct a given Hash Value.
+These two pieces of data fully specify the hash procedure needed to construct a given hash.
 - **Tree Depth**: an unsigned 32-bit integer indicating how many levels beneath the root of a particular tree a given node is.
 - **Blob**: binary data with an unspecified length.
 Blobs should never be used without additional data clarifying their size and the nature of their contents.
-- **Qualified Hash**: A Hash Descriptor followed by a Hash Value.
+- **Qualified Hash**: A Hash Descriptor followed by a Blob.
 This encodes both the procedure necessary to derive the hash value as well as the expected result.
 Special values:
   - If the **Hash Type** is 0 and the **Content Length** is zero, this is a reference to the _Null Hash_.
 This will usually be used in the `parent` field of nodes that are the root of a tree within the Arbor Forest.
 - **Qualified Content**: A Content Type followed by a Content Length followed by a Blob of content.
 - **Qualified Key**: A Key Type followed by a Content Length followed by a Blob holding a public key.